zaphosting/docs/docs/vserver-linux-docker.md

 ---
 id: vserver-linux-docker
-title: Installing Docker on your server
+title: Installation of Docker
-description: Information on how to install Docker on your vServer from ZAP-Hosting - ZAP-Hosting.com documentation
+description: Information on how to install Docker on your VPS from ZAP-Hosting - ZAP-Hosting.com documentation
-sidebar_label: Docker
+sidebar_label: Install Docker
 ---

 ## What is Docker anyway?